This post may contain affiliate links. Please read our disclosure policy.

 Two simple methods for homemade chickpea flour (garbanzo bean flour) – an excellent gluten-free flour option for a wide variety of your baking needs.

-I’ve mentioned homemade flour recipes in previous posts – oat flour, almond flour, etc. These are all super simple to make at home.
-Along with hundreds of other ‘ingredients’ that you may have never thought even to try to make: yogurt (plain, coconut, almond), cheese (Cream Cheese, Vegan Feta, Vegan Mozzarella, and vegan cheddar).
+I’ve mentioned homemade flour recipes in previous posts, such as oat flour, almond flour, etc. These are all super simple to make at home.
+Along with hundreds of other ‘ingredients’ that you may have never thought even to try to make: yogurt (homemade yogurt, coconut yogurt, almond yogurt), cheese (Cream Cheese, Vegan Feta, Vegan Mozzarella, and vegan cheddar).
 Even staples like dairy-free milks, nut & seed butters, and tofu (two ways!).

-Honestly, it’s wonderful learning to make things from scratch and knowing that you have that knowledge forever-more.
+It’s wonderful learning to make things from scratch and knowing that you have that knowledge forever more.
 It also makes you appreciate the food that you’re putting into your body even more – knowing that you have made these ingredients personally.

 In fact, this post contains TWO methods for making homemade chickpea flour: one with dried chickpeas and, my preferred method, using soaked and then dried chickpeas.
 I’ll explain why below.